Why mass shootings and violence increase in the summer

 Teenagers also have more idle time on their hands.
 “It's like the opportunity shifts in the summer,” she said.

-After two mass shootings hours apart in Dayton, Ohio, left a total of two people dead and nine injured in late June, police said one of the shootings took place at a vacant house where hundreds of teens and young adults had gathered.
+After two mass shootings hours apart in Dayton, Ohio, left a total of three people dead and eight injured in late June, police said one of the shootings took place at a vacant house where hundreds of teens and young adults had gathered.

 “It could have been a lot worse," said Eric Henderson, the city’s assistant chief, who pointed out it was the third big party since mid-June where trouble erupted after young people took over a vacant house.